veyon/docs/admin/configuration.rst

 Basically Veyon offers two different authentication methods: key file authentication and logon authentication.

 **Key file authentication** is based on `Public-Key-Cryptography <https://en.wikipedia.org/wiki/Public-key_cryptography>`_, meaning that a public key and a associated private key are used.
 Only certain users may have access to the private key.
 On each connection request the Veyon Service sends a random character sequence to Veyon Master, which Veyon Master has to sign cryptographically using the private key.
 The signature is sent back to the Veyon Service and verified with the corresponding public key.
-This verifiction only succeeds if the signature was generated with the appropriate private key.
+This verification only succeeds if the signature was generated with the appropriate private key.
 The authenticity of the counterpart is then guaranteed.
 If the signature verification fails, the connection is closed.

 With **logon authentication** the counterpart encrypts its username and password and sends this data to the Veyon Service.
 The Veyon Service then attempts to perform an internal user login to the local system using the decrypted credentials.
 If this process is successful, the username and password are correct and the authenticity of the counterpart is ensured.
 If the login fails, the connection is closed.